flotools/flotools/What's New in Flo Tools 2.0.md

 Keep in mind that you’ll first need to either press delete or the decimal key to make sure you’re entering the value in front of the decimal.

-• Remember how handy it was the first time you had the Inspector speak the volume and pan settings of a track without the need to interact?
+• Remember how awesome it was the first time you had the Inspector speak the volume and pan settings of a track without the need to interact?
 Well, Flo Tools now takes it a step further by allowing you to change those values as well, all without the need to interact.

 Pressing Command+Control+up/down arrows adjusts the track volume while Command+Control+left/right arrows adjusts the pan.
 For stereo tracks, Command+Control+left/right arrows adjusts the left channel while adding the Shift modifier adjusts the right channel.